 Locations are available to take the Food Manager Training and Food Manager Exam at various locations throughout the state, if for some reason, you just must do it in a classroom setting.
 Here is a list from the DSHS website:

 Notes: 1.
-This is an un-official course and has not been reviewed or approved by DSHS.
+This is an un-official course and has not been approved by DSHS, but we are actively working toward that goal.